 Deadline for Submission of Full Committee protocols is 4:30 pm on the first of the month for that month's scheduled IACUC meeting.
 If the first falls on a weekend or holiday, submission must be made by 4:30 pm on the next business day.
 ONLY protocols requiring full committee review (MORE THAN MINIMAL RISK) must be made by 4:30 pm on the next buisness day.

 Regular meetings are scheduled each semester, with additional meetings called by the Chair, or the Research and Sponsored Programs office, as deemed necessary.
 IACUC protocols may be submitted anytime.
-The first meeting is Friday, September 29, 2017, at 3:30 pm.
-Then the meetings are the fourth Friday of each month beginning October 27,2017, at 3:15 pm.
+The meetings are held the second Friday of each month beginning at 2:00 pm.

 IACUC meetings are not held during January, June, and July.